orangejulius/octopress/source/_posts/2014-09-04-three-git-commands-you-should-never-use.markdown

 Of the three commands, this is probably the most used.
 As a result, the negative effects will be felt the strongest.
 And what bad thing happens with `git pull`?
 Nothing less than a permanently confusing history (gasp)!
-While it's true that one can figure out what happend with even the most convoluted history, why would you inflict that upon your friends, colleagues, and coworkers if you don't have to?
+While it's true that one can figure out what happened with even the most convoluted history, why would you inflict that upon your friends, colleagues, and coworkers if you don't have to?